happy-machine/FastQL/README.md

 - **Does not include an auth mechanism, you can implement auth using an API Gateway or auth proxy**.
 - Can only create flat / non nested schema, currently only a single query, support for subscription and mutation coming soon.
 - Make sure you set RUST_ENV to production if you are using it on a remote machine.
 - This is currently a prototype and should not be used in production.
+It is perfect for prototyping and sharing your models.

 <br/>